Birth Control Access Map

 Number of women in need in counties without a single public clinic that offers the full range of contraceptive methods.

-Total number of all women 13-44 in the counties without any access to a single public clinic with the full range of methods.
+Total number of women, aged 13-44, in counties without any access to a single publicly funded clinic offering the full range of methods.

 ABOUT THE BIRTH CONTROL ACCESS MAP